Kimberly Cargill: Appeal process

 On October 21, 2014, Kimberly Cargill filed an appeal to the Texas Court of Criminal Appeals.
 On November 19, 2014, the Texas Court of Criminal Appeals dismissed Cargill's appeals against her death sentence and murder conviction.

 On April 26, 2017, the Texas Court of Criminal Appeals rejected Cargill's second appeal against her death sentence.

 On October 30, 2017, the U.S. Supreme Court dismissed Cargill's appeal.
 Cargill was one of four condemned prisoners from Texas to lose their appeals against their death sentences on that same day.

 On June 17, 2020, the Texas Court of Criminal Appeals rejected Cargill's third appeal.

 Death row

 Since the end of her sentencing, Kimberly Cargill was incarcerated on death row at the Patrick O'Daniel Unit, where the state's female death row was located.
-When Taylor Rene Parker was sentenced to death in 2022 for murdering her pregnant friend and abducting the victim's unborn baby, Cargill was reported to be one of the seven female offenders (including Parker herself) held on death row in Texas as of 2022.
+When Taylor Rene Parker was sentenced to death in 2022 for murdering her pregnant friend and abducting the victim's unborn baby, Cargill was reported to be one of seven female offenders (including Parker herself) held on death row in Texas as of 2022.
 A 2023 report revealed that Cargill was one of 18 individuals from East Texas to be held on death row for crimes committed within the region.

-As of 2025, Cargill remains on death row awaiting her execution, which has not been scheduled.
+As of 2026, Cargill is on death row at the Patrick O'Daniel Unit, with her execution date yet to be scheduled.